MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Max degree of parallelism

 The default configuration of SQL Server for small to medium size deployments of Operations Manager is adequate for most needs.
-However, when the workload of the management group scales upwards towards an enterprise class scenario (typically 2,000+ agent-managed systems and an advanced monitoring configuration, which includes service-level monitoring with advanced synthetic transactions, network device monitoring, cross-platform, and so forth) it is necessary to optimize the configuration of SQL Server described in this section of the document.
+However, when the workload of the management group scales upwards towards an enterprise class scenario (typically 2,000+ agent-managed systems and an advanced monitoring configuration, which includes service-level monitoring with advanced synthetic transactions, network device monitoring, cross-platform, and so forth) it's necessary to optimize the configuration of SQL Server described in this section of the document.
 One configuration option that hasn't been discussed in previous guidance is MAXDOP.

 The Microsoft SQL Server max degree of parallelism (MAXDOP) configuration option controls the number of processors that are used for the execution of a query in a parallel plan.
 This option determines the computing and thread resources that are used for the query plan operators that perform the work in parallel.
-Depending on whether SQL Server is set up on a symmetric multiprocessing (SMP) computer, a non-uniform memory access (NUMA) computer, or hyperthreading-enabled processors, you have to configure the max degree of parallelism option appropriately.
+Depending on whether SQL Server is set up on a symmetric multiprocessing (SMP) computer, a non-uniform memory access (NUMA) computer, or hyperthreading-enabled processors, you've to configure the max degree of parallelism option appropriately.

 When SQL Server runs on a computer with more than one microprocessor or CPU, it detects the best degree of parallelism, that is, the number of processors employed to run a single statement, for each parallel plan execution.
 By default, its value for this option is 0, which allows SQL Server to determine the maximum degree of parallelism.

-The stored procedures and queries pre-defined in Operations Manager as it relates to the operational, data warehouse, and even audit database don't include the MAXDOP option, as there is no way during installation to dynamically query how many processors are presented to the operating system, nor does it attempt to hardcode the value for this setting, which could have negative consequences when the query is executed.
+The stored procedures and queries pre-defined in Operations Manager as it relates to the operational, data warehouse, and even audit database don't include the MAXDOP option, as there's no way during installation to dynamically query how many processors are presented to the operating system, nor does it attempt to hardcode the value for this setting, which could have negative consequences when the query is executed.

 > [!NOTE]
 > The max degree of parallelism configuration option doesn't limit the number of processors that the SQL Server uses.
 To configure the number of processors that SQL Server uses, use the affinity mask configuration option.